CIF Parser¶

 not allowed

-in CIF, is parsed into a Block with empty name.
+in CIF, is parsed into a Block with an empty name.

 A block headed by bare data_